aljoshakoecher/awesome-machine-capabilities-and-skills/README.md

 - **Capabilities** represent a description of the functions that a machine can potentially perform.
 This description may include possible inputs and outputs as well as constraints to further specify a capability's application.
 Capabilities are modeled using technologies such as Semantic Web Technologies, the Asset Administration Shell or similar information modeling technologies
 - **Skills** on the other hand are an encapsulated implementation with an invocation interface.
 Think of a Skill like a web service.
 The actual implementation is often considered as a black box, while a so-called Skill Interface is provided to interact with a skill.
 A Skill's interface typically features a machine-interpretable description, too.
 In automation OPC UA is often used to implement a skill interface.

+You can easily add something to this list by creating a pull request with your changes.
+Just edit the Readme.md file and propose your additions with a short explanation.
+There is also a [Wish List](https://github.com/aljoshakoecher/awesome-machine-capabilities-and-skills/issues/1) for things you would like to have but which are not on this list.

-For other Awesome Lists, checkout the [Awesome List Github Topic](https://github.com/topics/awesome-list)
+If you don't know what an Awesome List is, see this [awesome manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md).
+And for other Awesome Lists, checkout the [Awesome List Github Topic](https://github.com/topics/awesome-list)

 <hr>